 Information about Betis Church

-The murals on the ceiling were painted with frescoes and trompe l'oeil artwork originally done by Macario Ligon, and has been repainted by Victor Ramos.
-The main altar boasts of elaborate designs, with statues at the retablo and angels on top of the columns.
+Betis church has been dubbed the "Sistine Chapel of the Philippines" because of its grandeur design.
+Macario Ligon painted the murals on the ceiling with frescoes and trompe l'oeil artwork, which Victor Ramos in the 1970s later restored.
+The main altar boasts elaborate designs, with statues at the retablo and angels on the columns.